Federal Financial Aid Programs

 Each year you receive a federal TEACH Grant, you must sign a TEACH Grant Agreement to Serve and Promise to Pay (service agreement) that is available electronically on a Department of Education website: http://www.studentloans.gov.
 The TEACH Grant service agreement specifies the conditions under which the grant will be awarded, the teaching service requirements, and includes an acknowledgment by you that you understand that if you do not meet the teaching service requirements you must repay the grant as a Federal Direct Unsubsidized Loan, with interest accrued from the date the grant funds were first disbursed.

 To avoid repaying the federal TEACH Grant with interest you must be a highly-qualified, full-time teacher in a high-need subject area for at least four years at a school serving low-income students.
 You must complete the four years of teaching within eight years of finishing the program for which you received the grant.
 You incur a four-year teaching obligation for each educational program for which you received TEACH Grant funds, although you may work off multiple four-year obligations simultaneously under certain circumstances.
-Specific definitions of these terms are included below.
+Specific definitions of these terms can be found at https://studentaid.gov/understand-aid/types/grants/teach.

 William D. Ford Federal Direct Stafford Loans